hawo-hoefer/yaxs/inputfile.md

 ### Structure Definition
 The `structures` field specifies a list of phases and their modifications.
-Preferred orientation and strain can be specified using fixed or range parameters, and each phase's volume fraction may be fixed to specified values.
+Strain can be specified using fixed or range parameters, and each phase's volume fraction may be fixed to specified values.

 ### Specifying Strain